-• We evaluate the standard deviation of the bending strength and multipoles for each Firm and for all magnets (see Fig. 5).
-We analyse only magnets with cross-section 3 (548 collared coils).
-Standard deviation of multipoles in collared coil are divided by 1.18 to give the best estimate of the random due to geometric in the cold mass, and compared to the target for the beam dynamics (whose budget includes the random components induced at 1.9 K).
-All values are well within targets, with the exception of the main field in straight part B; please note that the relevant constraint for beam dynamics is only on the bending strength BdL, which is within targets.
+• We first evaluate the standard deviation of the bending strength and multipoles for each Firm and for magnets with cross-section 3 (700 collared coils, see Fig. 5).
+Standard deviation of multipoles in collared coil are divided by 1.18 and summed in quadrature to spread of warm-cold correlations to give the best estimate of the random at 1.9 K. All values are well within targets, with the exception of the main field in straight part B; please note that the relevant constraint for beam dynamics is only on the bending strength BdL, which is within targets.

-Fig. 5: Random component in the measured collared coils and rescaled to cold mass values, cross-section 3 only compared to targets for random at 1.9 K.
+Fig. 5: Expected random component at 1.9 K (cross-section 3 only) compared to targets for random at 1.9 K.